hotosm/fAIr/docs/architecture/infrastructure.md

 ## Step 1: Development

-> [!NOTE]
-> The Environment
->
+!!! note "The environment"

-> - Single EC2, lightweight k3s cluster.
+    - Single EC2, lightweight k3s cluster.
-> - Manually updated / synced with dev.
+    - Manually updated and synced with dev.
-> - Model registration in STAC etc is all manual.
+    - Model registration in STAC is all manual.

 1. Users work on models in development, versioned as `-dev` with a specific SHA tag too.